CSUChico-CSCI340/CSCI440-Scheduler/README.md

 Figure 2: Multi Level Feedback Priority Scheduler

 You aren’t allowed to import any libraries not already provided in the schedule.c file.

 ## Data Structures in C
-As you can’t include any libraries for data structures you’ll likely want to implement your own data structure to implement the FCFS scheduler.
-As such you’ll need to do this in C code.
-As an example here is a simple implementation of a linked list in C using structs:
+As you can’t include any libraries for data structures, you will likely want to implement your own data structure to implement the FCFS scheduler.
+As such you will need to do this in C code.
+As an example, here is a simple implementation of a linked list in C using structs:

 ```C
 #include <stdio.h>